 Yes.
 There will be congregational singing as part of the worship service, with the congregation wearing masks.

 Will there be Children’s Ministry (Nursery/Sunday School)?

 Yes.
 For children 4-years-old through 5th grade, we will have Sunday school in the Community Center (with masks just like school).
-We are still determining if Nursery for three-years-old and younger will be available.
-You will need to reserve a spot for your child(ren).
+Nursery for three-years-old and younger is also available.
+Everyone should enter the building through the main doors closest to the Sanctuary.